(Featured Image: Late fall view looking across the valley from Auxier Ridge to Double Arch)

 Red River Gorge – A Beautiful Little Corner of God’s Creation

-My wife and I have been hiking and backpacking in Kentucky’s Red River Gorge for several years now; and, while we have traveled great distances to some pretty spectacular places, two factors put Red River Gorge at the top of our list of favorite hiking destinations.
+My wife and I have been hiking and backpacking in Kentucky’s Red River Gorge for over ten years; and, while we have traveled great distances to some pretty spectacular places, two factors put Red River Gorge at the top of our list of favorite hiking destinations.
 First, and foremost, is the sheer beauty of the gorge.
 No matter what time of year we have visited, even in winter, the scenery is amazing.
 And, with the variety of landscapes, from towering cliffs and ridges offering panoramic views, to forested valleys with tumbling streams, water falls, and rock shelters, to the numerous, incredible arches, there are no limits to the natural wonders to be explored in this magnificent place.
 The second factor making it top our list, is the proximity to home.
 It is an easy two to two-and-a-half hour drive from Cincinnati, making it possible to travel down and back in the same day and still have time for a five to ten mile hike, with a break for lunch at some scenic spot along the trail.

 There are actually three officially designated areas in the vicinity of Red River Gorge: the Red River Gorge Geological Area and Clifty Wilderness, both part of the Cumberland Ranger District in the much larger Daniel Boone National Forest; and also the Natural Bridge State Resort Park, which is part of the Kentucky State Parks system.
 Rules and regulations do vary from one area to another, so it is worth knowing where you are planning your adventure.
 For example, dogs are not allowed on the trails in Natural Bridge State Resort Park, because it is also part of a designated Kentucky State Nature Preserve, while they are permitted in Red River Gorge.